Director – François Ozon – 2022 – France – Cert. 15 – 85m

 The most extraordinary performance here, however, comes from Crepon who replaces Irm Hermann’s black dress-wearing, live-in assistant with a buttoned down, moustachioed adherent.
 In both versions the character is devoted, in love with and cruelly treated by their employer, yet where Hermann made her largely silent and dutiful character as iconic as Petra and her lover, Crepon (who often disappears through a door rather than lurking quietly in the background) steals the film, despite not being one of Ozon’s production’s marquee names.

 In the end, though, it’s hard to tell who will be interested in this film outside of arthouse and Fassbinder buffs, however good Ménochet, Adjani and – particularly – Crepon are in it.

-Peter Von Kant plays in the BFI London Film Festival 2022 which runs from Wednesday, October 5th to Sunday, October 16th in cinemas and on BFI Player.
+Peter Von Kant is out in cinemas on Friday, 30th December.
+It previously played in the BFI London Film Festival 2022 which ran from Wednesday, October 5th to Sunday, October 16th in cinemas and on BFI Player.
 The Bitter Tears Of Petra Von Kant is on BFI Player subscription.

 LFF 2022 Trailer: